iomonad/eudyptula/task-18/readme.md

 #### Block for new event

-By setting the condition to always true in the event waiter,
+By setting the condition to always true in the event waiter.

+The process is put to sleep until the condition evaluates to true or a signal is received.
+The condition is checked each time the waitqueue is woken up.

 ```c
 	for (;;) {